-Guidelines aremean written instructions and procedures describing the methods that an (APNAPRN) with prescriptive practice are is to follow when managing medications for a health care situation or resolving a health care problem and which specifies those instances in which referral to or consultation with a physician is required for appropriate medication management.
+Guidelines mean written instructions and procedures describing the methods that an (APRN) with prescriptive practice is to follow when managing medications or resolving a health care problem and which specifies those instances in which referral to or consultation with a physician is required for appropriate medication management.
 Guidelines shall also address procedures for the ordering of tests and therapeutics when appropriate.

 Immediate Perioperative Care of a Patient means the period commencing on the day prior to surgery and ending upon discharge of the patient from post-anesthesia care.

-Prescriptive Practice means issuing written or oral prescriptions or medication orders for controlled substancescurrent registration with the Department of Public Health pursuant to valid registration from the Massachusetts Department of Public Health under M.G.L. c.
-94C andas appropriate, the U.S. Drug Enforcement Administration to engage in the ordering of tests, therapeutics and prescribing of medications.
+Prescriptive Practice means issuing written or oral prescriptions or medication orders for controlled substances pursuant to a valid registration from the Massachusetts Department of Public Health under M.G.L. c.
+94C and, as appropriate, the U.S. Drug Enforcement Administration.

 Supervising Physician means a licensee holding an unrestricted full license in the Commonwealth, who:

-(a) has completed training in the United States approved by the Accreditation Council for Graduate Medical Education (ACGME)or the American Osteopathic Association (AOA) or in Canada approved by the Royal College of Physicians and Surgeons in Canada (RCPSC) in a specialty area appropriately related to the APNAPRN's area of practice, is Bboard certified in a specialty area appropriately related to the APNAPRN's area of practice, or has hospital admitting privileges in a specialty area appropriately related to the APNAPRN's area of practice.
-Notwithstanding 243 CMR 2.10(3): Supervising Physician(a), aA physician who supervises collaborates with a Certified Psychiatric Clinical Nurse Specialist shall have completed training in psychiatry approved by the ACGMEAOA or the RCPSC, or be Board certified in psychiatry;
+(a) has completed training in the United States approved by the Accreditation Council for Graduate Medical Education (ACGME), or the American Osteopathic Association (AOA) or in Canada approved by the Royal College of Physicians and Surgeons in Canada (RCPSC) in a specialty area appropriately related to the APRN's area of practice, is board certified in a specialty area appropriately related to the APRN's area of practice, or has hospital admitting privileges in a specialty area appropriately related to the APRN's area of practice.
+A physician who collaborates with a Certified Psychiatric Clinical Nurse Specialist shall have completed training in psychiatry approved by the ACGME, AOA or the RCPSC, or be Board certified in psychiatry;

 (b) holds valid registration(s) to issue written or oral prescriptions or medication orders for controlled substances from the Massachusetts Department of Public Health and the U.S. Drug Enforcement Administration;

-(c) provides supervision to a nurse midwife, a certified nurse practitioner, a certified psychiatric clinical nurse mental health clinical specialist or certified registered nurse anesthetist, as provided for in the applicable law or regulations of the Boards of Registration in Medicine and in Nursing (BORN)(244 CMR);
+(c) provides supervision to a certified nurse practitioner, a certified psychiatric clinical nurse specialist, or certified registered nurse anesthetist, as provided for in the applicable law or regulations of the Boards of Registration in Medicine and in Nursing (BORN)(244 CMR);

-(d) collaborates with the APNAPRN engaged in prescriptive practice to sign mutually developed and agreed upon prescriptive practice guidelines with the APRN; and
+(d) APRN signs mutually developed and agreed upon prescriptive practice guidelines with the APRN; and

-(e) reviews the APN's prescriptive practice of a CNP, a PCNS or a CRNA as described in the guidelines.
+(e) reviews the prescriptive practice of a CNP, a PCNS or a CRNA as described in the guidelines.

-(4) Physician Supervision of an APNAPRN Engaged in Prescriptive Practice.
+(4) Physician Supervision of an APRN Engaged in Prescriptive Practice.

-(a) A supervising physician shall review and provide ongoing direction for the APNAPRN's prescriptive practice in accordance with written guidelines mutually developed and agreed upon with the APNAPRN pursuant to M.G.L. c.
-112, §§ 80B, 80C, 80E, 80G, 80H, and the regulations of the Board of Registration in Nursing (244 CMR) and 243 CMR 2.10.
-This supervision shall be provided as is necessary, taking into account the education, training and experience of the APNAPRN, the nature of the APNAPRN's practice, and the physician's availability to provide clinical backup to ensure that the APNAPRN is providing patient care in accordance with accepted standards of practice.
+(a) A supervising physician shall review and provide ongoing direction for the APRN's prescriptive practice in accordance with written guidelines mutually developed and agreed upon with the APRN pursuant to the regulations of the Board of Registration in Nursing (244 CMR) and 243 CMR 2.10.
+This supervision shall be provided as is necessary, taking into account the education, training and experience of the APRN, the nature of the APRN's practice, and the physician's availability to provide clinical backup to ensure that the APRN is providing patient care in accordance with accepted standards of practice.

-(b) A supervising physician shall sign prescriptive practice guidelines only with those APNAPRNs for whom he or she is able to provide supervision consistent with 243 CMR 2.10(2) and (3), taking into account factors including, but not limited to geographical proximity, practice setting, volume and complexity of the patient population, and the experience, training and availability of the supervising physician and the APNAPRN(s).
+(b) A supervising physician shall sign prescriptive practice guidelines only with those APRNs for whom he or she is able to provide supervision consistent with 243 CMR 2.10(2) and (3), taking into account factors including, but not limited to geographical proximity, practice setting, volume and complexity of the patient population, and the experience, training and availability of the supervising physician and the APRN(s).